-This final strategy in itself is interesting, and it is a kind of lazy learning algorithms where the learning model is built only during testing and can be affected by the testing examples (see, for example, LazyDT by (Friedman et al 1996)).
-Here, as testing examples may have a different set of known attributes, the trees from different testing examples can be different too.
+This final strategy in itself is interesting, and it is a kind of lazy learning algorithm where the learning model is built only during test and can be affected by the test examples (see, for example, LazyDT by (Friedman et al 1996)).
+Here, as test examples may have a different set of known attributes, the trees from different test examples can be different, too.

-We expect that our first testing strategy, the Optimal Sequential Test, would be best with overall lowest total cost, as it is based on minimizing the total cost in the training set.
-The fourth method, building different trees for different testing cases, would be second, as it utilizes fully the training data, and like lazy learning, it explores the search space in the local region.
+We expect that our first test strategy, the Optimal Sequential Test, would be the best with the overall lowest total cost, as it is based on minimizing the total cost in the training set.
+The fourth method, building different trees for different test cases, would be second, as it utilizes fully the training data, and like lazy learning, it explores the search space in the local region.
 The second and third methods would probably perform the worst.
 In the next section, we will perform extensive experiments to compare and evaluate these methods with real-world datasets.